iLert/docs/alertsource-throttle.md

 ---
 description: >-
-  To provide a more stable throughput and fairness among different accounts in terms of resource consumption, iLert applies rate limiting to API and integration requests.
+  To provide a more stable throughput and fairness among different accounts in terms of resource consumption, ilert applies rate limiting to API and integration requests.
 ---